 How Much Are Commercial Property Loan Rates

-Commercial property loan rates are not published in Singapore and can vary greatly across the board depending on the particulars of your transaction.
+Commercial property loan rates are not publicly published and vary across banks, typically higher than residential rates due to higher risk.
 If you are applying for a commercial loan, know that the loan process for commercial property loans tends to be more personalised than that for residential property loans.

 Each deal is tailor-made according to the details of your property transaction.
 Applicants usually have to get in touch with specific banks in order to discuss their commercial property transactions.
 Based on the particulars of the situation, the bank will advise on what documents to submit in your application.